LeungSamWai/LeungSamWai.github.io/index.md

 - &#128640; &#128640; &#128640; <strong>Open to job market!</strong> &#128640; &#128640; &#128640;
 - \[01/20/2021\] One paper is accepted by ICLR 2022; Thanks for efforts of collaborators.
-- \[Thanksgiving day, 2021\] One paper is accepted by Nature Machine Intelligence; Thanks for efforts of collaborators.
+- \[11/25/2021\] One paper is accepted by Nature Machine Intelligence; Thanks for efforts of collaborators.
 - \[10/06/2021\] Project 'Solving PDE with Reinforcement Learning' in progress.

 <hr>